Rohsun/Hotstarapplication-deploy/README.md

-This project specifies deployment of hotstar app on eks cluster
+This project specifies deployment of hotstar app on eks cluster..